 “What were you thinking about?”

 “Regrets.
 I know Francesca says that we need to use the things we regret as tools to move on and create a new life for ourselves—blah, blah, blah.
-But damn—I so regret turning down Rafe seventeen years ago.
+But damn—I so regret turning down Rafe sixteen years ago.
 I regret that I haven’t been having incredible sex all that time.”
-I giggled at my own stupid comment, hoping that Lucas would buy it—instead of what was truly on my mind.
+I giggled at my stupid comment, hoping that Lucas would buy it—instead of what was truly on my mind.

 We showered before calling it a night, and somehow we found the energy for me to fuck Lucas in the shower.
 Yeah—I’m gay.
 I said it.
 I mean it.
 I love it!